ninja-van/airflow-boilerplate/README.md

 # Caveats
 - The PyPi packages are installed during build time instead of run time, to minimise the start-up time of our development environment.
-As a side-effect, if there is any new PyPi packages, the images need to be rebuilt, which you can do by passing the extra `--build` flag:
+As a side-effect, if there is any new PyPi packages, the images need to be rebuilt.
+You can do so by passing the extra `--build` flag:
   ```
   docker-compose -f docker/docker-compose up -d --build
   ```